Frequently Asked Questions

 What is Voatz’s track record?

-To date, Voatz has conducted more than 130 successful live elections in 6 countries including state, municipal, and federal elections; political elections, conventions, caucus voting; union elections, student government elections, professional associations; and town meeting voting.
-In its largest election, more than 1.7 million votes were cast.
+To date, Voatz has conducted more than 140 successful live elections in 7 countries including state, municipal, and federal elections; political elections, conventions, caucus voting; union elections, student government elections, professional associations; and town meeting voting.
+In its largest election, more than 1.7 million votes were cast and our platform capacity has been benchmarked to support more than 100 million voters.
 For more details on our elections and the voter experience, please visit our blog.

 Who are Voatz’s partners and affiliates?